Gluing and cutting cube tiling codes in dimension six: Introduction

 Clearly, if $W$ is obtained from $V$ by gluing and cutting, then both codes have to contain twin pairs.
-Thus, if $V$ or $W$ does not contain a twin pair, then non of them can be obtained from the other by gluing and cutting.
-In \cite[Theorem 2.7]{Kap}, \cite[Theorem 31]{KisL} and \cite[Theorem 7.1]{Kis} we give a complete description of twin pair free equivalent codes in dimensions up to six having at most 16 words.
-Below we summarize mentioned three theorems in one.
+Thus, if $V$ or $W$ does not contain a twin pair, then none of them can be obtained from the other by gluing and cutting.
+In Theorem \ref{p12} we give a complete description of twin pair free equivalent codes in dimensions up to six having at most 16 words which was obtained in \cite[Theorem 2.7]{Kap}, \cite[Theorem 31]{KisL} and \cite[Theorem 7.1]{Kis}.
 To do this, we need the following notations: If $A=\{i_1<...<i_k\}\subset [d]$ and $v\in S^d$, then $v_A=v_{i_1}\ldots v_{i_k}\in S^k$ and $V_A=\{v_A\colon v\in V\}$.
-To simplify notation we let $v_{i^c}=v_{\{i\}^c}$, that is, the word $v_{i^c}\in S^{d-1}$ arises from $v$ by skipping the letter $v_i$ in $v$.
+To simplify the notation let $v_{i^c}=v_{\{i\}^c}$, that is, the word $v_{i^c}\in S^{d-1}$ arises from $v$ by skipping the letter $v_i$ in $v$.
 Moreover, $V_{i^c}=\{v_{i^c}:v\in V\}$.

 \begin{tw} For $d\leq 6$ there is one, up to isomorphism, pair of twin pair free disjoint and equivalent polybox codes $V,W\subset S^d$ with $|V|\leq 16$.
 The codes $V,W$ have the form

 and